FREE SHIPPING on orders over $75 International: over $250

 The origin of Tibetan tea – the evidence

-The Huayang Chronicles (华阳国志巴志) indicate that there were tea gardens in the ancient kingdoms of Shu and Ba (present-day Sichuan).
-The states used tea as a form of tribute to Zhou Wuwang, the emperor of the Zhou dynasty (1045-256 BC).
+The Huayang Chronicles (华阳国志巴志) indicate that tea gardens existed in the ancient kingdoms of Shu and Ba (present-day Sichuan).
+The states paid tribute to Zhou Wuwang, the emperor of the Zhou dynasty (1045-256 BC), in the form of tea.
 That is considered the first written evidence of people growing, producing, and drinking tea.

 The organization that managed the "tea-horse exchange market" was called the "tea-horse department".
 Today, there are still six ancient tea-horse departments left in Ya'an.

 Ya'an was the center of the tea and horse road, lying in the middle of Yunnan and Tibet.
-It was no wonder all the policies on the tea trade were first implemented there.
+It was no wonder that all the policies on the tea trade were first implemented there.
 From the historical records of" History of Min – Food and goods chronicles" (明史·食货志), we learn that "a fine Tibetan war horse costs 40 jin of tea (20kg), an average one costs 30 jin, and a low-grade horse costs 20 jin of tea...".
-Another year, there was a shortage of war horses, so the Tea and horse department updated the prices at the whopping "120 jin of tea for a fine horse, 70 jin for an average one, and 50 jin for a lower class horse."
+Another year, there was a shortage of war horses, so the Tea and Horse Department updated the prices at the whopping "120 jin of tea for a fine horse, 70 jin for an average one, and 50 jin for a lower-class horse."

 The properties of Tibetan Black tea

-The tea trees in the area of Ya'an are mainly scattered in the hills of Mengding Mountain, at 600-1800 meters above sea level.
-It is an area characterized by yellow, red, and brown soil, slightly acidic in nature, rich in organic matter, and with abundant humidity.
+The tea trees in the area of Ya'an are mainly scattered in the hills of Mengding Mountain, at 600-1500 meters above sea level.
+It is an area characterized by yellow, red, and brown soil, slightly acidic, rich in organic matter, and with abundant humidity.
 The raw material for Tibetan tea is one bud and up to five leaves.
 That makes its content much richer than that of ordinary bud tea.

 Sichuan falls within the "Golden belt" of the 30º Northern altitude parallel.
-We now know that the world's highest quality tea grows namely in those regions that the belt encompasses.
+Some of the world's highest quality tea grows namely in those regions that the belt encompasses.

-Tibetan tea, produced in a traditional way, has oily black leaves that emit a soft glow from within.
+Traditionally produced Tibetan tea has oily black leaves that emit a soft glow from within.
 Advanced fermentation has transformed the inner content of the leaves.
 It has a smooth, rounded mouthfeel, a mellow and sweet taste, and a strong yet pure aroma with notes of dried fruits and red dates.
 After aging, slight medicinal notes appear.
 They remind the smell of traditional Chinese pharmacies.
 This medicinal smell is a prized feature and a sign of good storage.
 The tea soup is bright red and clear, without any astringency or bitterness.

 Health benefits of the Tibetan tea

 The average altitude of the Tibetan area is above 4,000 meters.
 On the plateau, it is cold most of the year.
-The air is thin, and there is strong radiation.
+The air is thin, and radiation is strong.
 Few vegetables can survive these harsh conditions, and fruits are only available for a short time span.
-Drinking Tibetan tea proves to be a vital supplement of much-needed vitamins and plant-based nutrients that are otherwise lacking in the local people's diet.
-Additionally, the unique microflora and rich inner content of the Tibetan Hei Cha help decompose fat, alleviate the feeling of heaviness in the stomach, and support digestion.
+Drinking Tibetan tea is a vital source of much-needed vitamins and plant-based nutrients that are otherwise lacking in local people's diets.
+Additionally, the unique microflora and rich inner content of Tibetan Hei Cha help break down fat, alleviate feelings of stomach heaviness, and support digestion.
 More than in any other part of China, tea is not only a leisurely drink but a vital daily supplement and medicine for the Tibetan minority, who have stuck to it for more than a thousand years, ever since the entry of Princess Wencheng into the Tibetan lands.

 The average diet of the highland minorities mainly consists of beef and mutton, cheese, ghee, and a sort of highland barley.
-Most of these foods are harder to digest, rich in fats, and poor in fiber.
+Most of these foods are harder to digest, high in fat, and low in fiber.
 Yet, the population rarely suffers from indigestion, obesity, or high blood pressure.
 Local medical experts attribute this to the consistent drinking of Tibetan Hei Cha.

 Daily drinking of Tibetan Hei Cha has been so deeply ingrained into daily life for more than a millennium now that it has created some popular folklore sayings.
 One is "Better three days without food than one day without tea".
 Another says, "One day without tea means stagnant; three days without tea means sick".